Detecting Sparse Cointegration

-The goal of this paper is to propose a simple method to test for the presence of cointegration among a large pool of I(1) candidate series, particularly in cases where cointegration, if present, is assumed to be sparse and one wishes to uncover these cointegration-inducing covariates.
-The environment is that of a single equation cointegration setting where a target series of interest potentially cointegrates with a small number of series from a large pool of candidates, and which the investigator wishes to detect.
-This covariate selection stage is particularly important as the resulting residuals will be used to assess the presence or absence of cointegration.
+The goal of this paper is to propose a simple method to test for the presence of cointegration among a large pool of I(1) candidate series, particularly in cases where cointegration, if present, is assumed to be sparse and one wishes to identify potential cointegration-inducing covariates.
+The environment is that of a single equation cointegration setting where a target series of interest potentially cointegrates with a small number of series from a large pool of candidates.
+The key insight of our approach is that we can detect cointegration by examining the properties of residuals from a sparse regularized regression.
 Consider the problem of determining whether the stock price of a specific constituent of a stock market index, such as the FTSE100 or S\&P500, cointegrates with other stocks in the index.
 This question holds important implications for portfolio diversification, as cointegrated stocks exhibit stable long-run relationships that mitigate risks.
 Similarly, it may be of interest to determine whether stocks within similar industries share a common stochastic trend.
 Such analyses require cointegration methods capable of handling a large number of covariate candidates to detect meaningful relationships.
 The sparse nature of cointegration that we operate under reflects the idea that most variables in high-dimensional economic and financial data will be irrelevant to any given cointegrating relationship.